Recovering Preferences from Finite Data: Application to monotone preferences

 Consider the dominance relation $\gg$ on $\Re_{++}^d$ by $x \gg y$ exactly when $x_i > y_i$ for all $i = 1, \dots, d$.
 An individual whose preference is strictly monotone with respect to $\gg$ means that this individual strictly prefers to have more of every good, a postulate that appears reasonable in many situations, and that is common in economic models.
 It is evident that the relation $\gg$ is open, and for any $x \in \Re_{++}^d$, $x + \varepsilon \one \gg x$ for all $\varepsilon > 0$ while $x \gg x - \varepsilon \one \in \Re_{++}^d$ for all small enough $\varepsilon > 0$.
 Hence, Lemmas~\ref{lem:monotone-closed} and~\ref{lem:monotone-locallystrict} apply, and we get Proposition~\ref{prop:commodity-spaces-revealed}.\footnote{While the set $\Re_{++}^d$ is not complete under the Euclidean metric, there exists a compatible complete metric by Alexandroff's Theorem (Theorem 24.12 of \citealp{willard}).
 Of course, $\Re_{++}^d$ is also locally compact and separable, and hence Assumption~\ref{cond:1} is satisfied.}

-\begin{proposition} In the commodity-space environment just described, the set of alternatives $X \equiv \Re_{++}^d$ endowed with the Euclidean topology meets Assumption~\ref{cond:1}, and the class $\P$ of all preferences that are Grodal-transitive and strictly monotone with respect to $\gg$ meets Assumption~\ref{cond:2}. \end{proposition}
+\begin{corollary} In the commodity-space environment just described, the set of alternatives $X \equiv \Re_{++}^d$ endowed with the Euclidean topology meets Assumption~\ref{cond:1}, and the class $\P$ of all preferences that are Grodal-transitive and strictly monotone with respect to $\gg$ meets Assumption~\ref{cond:2}. \end{corollary}

 The same set of alternatives can be used to describe state-contingent payments, with an objective public distribution over states, and where the $i$-th entry of a vector encodes the payment received in the state $i$.
 In such an environment, one may want to test the validity of the hypothesis that individuals maximize an expected utility function (as, for example, in \citealp{green1986expected}), or maximize a utility function that is monotone with respect to first-order stochastic dominance (as in \citealp*{nishimura}).
 Because both classes of preferences are more restrictive than the class $\P$ considered here, our convergence results continue to apply, which means that we can fully recover preferences and examine precisely the validity of these hypotheses.